 Leake Street Tunnel is one of London’s coolest street art spots.
 Tucked away underneath Waterloo station, it’s an ever-changing canvas of colourful murals.
 Planning to visit?
 Here’s what you need to know.

-I’ve visited the tunnel several times since it opened.
-Each time, I’ve been struck by the sheer number of pieces you can see here.
+We’ve visited the tunnel several times since it opened.
+Each time, being struck by the sheer number of pieces you can see here.
 If you’re looking to see some of the freshest street art in town, Leake Street Tunnel is the place to go.

 What’s so Special about the Graffiti Tunnel in London?